-Non-enveloped, spherical, about 32-34 nm in diameter.
-The RNA genome is enclosed within a capsid that is composed of 60 capsid proteins, assembled into a T=1 icosahedral particle.
+Quasi-enveloped, spherical, about 32-34 nm in diameter.
+The RNA genome is enclosed within a capsid that is composed of 180 capsid proteins, assembled into a T=3 icosahedral particle .
+The HEV particles present in feces and bile are non-enveloped, while those in circulating blood and culture supernatants are covered with a cellular membrane, similar to enveloped viruses.

 Monopartite, linear, ssRNA(+) genome of 7.2 kb.
 The 5' end is capped and the 3' terminus is polyadenylated.
 Their is no VPg at the 5'-terminus of the genome.
 The genome consists of three partially overlapping ORFs.